imzbf/md-editor-v3/public/doc-en-US.md

 ```

 Expand language, search `StaticTextDefaultValue` in source code, you can get the tips.
 English example: (you need to replace all the content here)

-> after v1.6.0, You can sort the toolbar as you like, split tools by `'-'`, the left and right toolbars are divided by `'='`！

 ```js
 {